 Those that have credit scores that lie under 640 are labeled by many lenders as being risky to deal with, and therefore, it is hard for them to find loans or lines of credit.

-The high-interest rates protect the lender in case a person is unable to repay the loan.
-Accessing sub-prime funding is easy because many reputable lenders offer them to people who have spotty credit histories.
-All a person has to do is prove they have a source of income so that lenders can be sure their loan can be paid back.
+The high-interest rates protect a lender who specializes in subprime loans in case a person is unable to repay the loan.
+Accessing subprime funding is easy because many reputable subprime lenders offer them to people who have spotty credit histories.
+All a person has to do is prove they have a source of income so that bankers can be sure their loan is paid back.

 Many people today are working on rebuilding their financial situations.
-A sub-prime auto loan gives people freedom, flexibility and the chance to find some great jobs and rebuild their credit score.
+A subprime auto loan gives people freedom, flexibility and the chance to find some great jobs and rebuild their credit score.

-To make sure you’re on the right page, consider obtaining a free copy of your credit report to get an idea of where you stand financially before you sign up for a car loan.
+To make sure you are on the right page, consider obtaining a free copy of your credit report to get an idea of where you stand financially before you sign up for a car loan.
 Websites like AnnualCreditReport.com offer one free copy every twelve months for users.
-Before you apply for a loan with ValleyAutoLoans.com, be sure to look over your credit report for accuracy and any discrepancies so that you are not assessed against incorrect information or old, nonexistent accounts.
+Before you apply for a loan with Valley Auto Loans, be sure to look over your credit report for accuracy and any discrepancies so that you are not assessed on incorrect information or old, nonexistent accounts.